 Testing Different Antifungal Medicines

-- Dissolve ½ teaspoon (tsp.) of sugar in ¼ cup of warm water (110°F to 115°F, or whatever temperature the yeast package recommends).
-When the sugar is fully dissolved, add 1 tsp. of yeast (this is about the same amount as half a packet of yeast), mix well, and pour into the appropriate bottle.
+- Dissolve 1 teaspoon (tsp.) of sugar in ½ cup of warm water (110°F to 115°F, or whatever temperature the yeast package recommends).
+When the sugar is fully dissolved, add ½ tsp. of yeast, mix well, and pour into the appropriate bottle.
 Tip: It may help to use a fork to mix in the yeast.
 Be sure to note the actual temperature of the water in your lab notebook.

-- Cap the bottle tightly using the cap with the tubing sealed in it.
+- Cap the bottle tightly using the cap with the tubing attached.
 Make sure the open end of the collection tube is still inside the submerged gas-collecting graduated cylinder.
 Note the starting time in your lab notebook.

 - Within five to ten minutes, the yeast should start foaming, and soon you should see bubbles collecting in the graduated cylinder.
 Note the time when you first start seeing bubbles in your lab notebook.

 - Decide how long to collect CO2 (somewhere between 15–30 minutes is probably good, but you may need to adjust for your particular conditions).
 Use the same amount of time for all of your tests.